rezabase/FCND-Estimation-CPP/README.md

     RbgPrime(1,2) = cos_phi  * sin_theta * cos_psi + sin_phi * sin_psi;
 ```

-And added the following step to Predict():
+And added the following step to Predict() which is the Jacobian and Rbg' to predict the state covariance forward:

 ```c++
     gPrime(0,3) = dt;